Or dumbing it down, for that matter.

 That A. Douglas Stone book is really well written, from what I've been able to read so far.
 Thanks for the recommendation.

-― Dear Catastrophe Theory Waitress (James Redd and the Blecchs), Saturday, 27 September 2014 17:37 (four years ago) link
+― Dear Catastrophe Theory Waitress (James Redd and the Blecchs), Saturday, 27 September 2014 17:37 (five years ago) link

 Weisskopf, The Joy of InsightPeierls, Bird of Passage